Mission

 • Provide leadership training/mentoring to young military pediatricians and recruit young members to the Section

 The Section hosts educational programs at the NCE.
 One of these programs is the Uniformed Services Pediatric Seminar (USPS) which is an all-day program for uniformed services pediatricians during the AAP National Conference & Exhibition.
-USPS features a Scientific Awards Competition (SAC) in categories including: (1) the Ogden C. Bruton Award for basic research, (2) the Andrew M. Margileth Award for clinical research, (3) the Howard H. Johnson, Jr. Award for research during residency training, (4) the Leo J. Geppert Awards for brief clinical communications and research, and (5) the Val G. Hemming Award for clinical or basic science research submitted by a medical student.
-Finally, USPS includes awarding of an annual Outstanding Service Award, Dave Berry Award. â€‹
+USPS features a Scientific Awards Competition (SAC) in categories including: (1) the Ogden C. Bruton Award for basic research, (2) the Andrew M. Margileth Award for clinical research, (3) the Howard H. Johnson, Jr. Award for research during residency training, (4) the Leo J. Geppert Awards for brief clinical communications and research, (5) the Val G. Hemming Award for clinical or basic science research submitted by a medical student and (6) the Medical Education Award.
+Finally, USPS includes awarding of the Outstanding Service Award, the Dave Berry Award and Uniformed Services Chapters East and West Awards.

 The Section, through an elected Section Chair and elected members of the Section Executive Committee, work closely with other AAP Sections and with the AAP Uniformed Services Chapters East and West.
 In addition, the Section works with the Pediatric Specialty Advisors of the respective service Surgeons General, the Uniformed Services University of the Health Sciences; and numerous military medical facilities around the country and the world.